 He is currently working to develop more of the Pretoria Fields farmland with diverse fruits and crops to incorporate into seasonal beers.
 Harris meets weekly with our staff to discuss updates on the farm and relay information regarding harvesting plans.
 Living on the farm himself, he spends much of his free time walking the land and enjoys checking on the farm beehives.
 When he does venture off of the farm, he values every moment that he gets to spend with his children and his grandchildren.
 After a hard day of work, Harris will tell you that nothing tastes better than a Pretoria Fields Stout.

-Our Marketing and Events Manager, Jennifer Harris, discovered her love of ancient alchemy and the art of fermentation in Sonoma County, CA. It was in Wine Country that she specialized in helping artisanal food and beverage brands tell their story, connect with their community and reach new clientele.
+Our Director of Marketing, Jennifer Harris, discovered her love of ancient alchemy and the art of fermentation in Sonoma County, CA. It was in Wine Country that she specialized in helping artisanal food and beverage brands tell their story, connect with their community and reach new clientele.
 Her background includes social media content creation, event planning, private club/buyer relationships, product consultation, as well as teaching fermentation and homebrewing classes.

 In addition to cultivating a business to promote food and beverage brands, she is also the founder and producer of the US’s largest Fermentation Festival.
 When she’s not working, it’s likely that you’ll find Jennifer outdoors with her two dogs hiking and exploring, and chances are, she’ll enjoy a pint of Pretoria Fields Stout when the dogs are tired out.

 A farmer’s daughter, Dona Lyn Goodpasture’s affinity for agriculture began as a child on her family’s farm in Mitchell County.
 It was on this farm where her knowledge and appreciation of how crops are grown and where they are derived became a source of pride.